yuri-tavares/swarm-common-target-area-congestion/README.md

 Directories contain as prefix the algorithm name and suffix _holo for holonomic robots and _nonholo for non-holonomic ones.
 No suffix means that you can choose the robot by a configuration file.

+More details about PCC, EE and PCC-EE are in this [paper](https://link.springer.com/article/10.1007/s10514-016-9577-x).

+More details aout SQF and TRVF are in this [thesis](https://www.research.lancs.ac.uk/portal/services/downloadRegister/401931354/2023passosphd.pdf).

 ## Dependency
 Stage
 https://github.com/rtv/Stage